 Trang An Landscape Complex

 Year of inscription: 2014

-Among the list of UNESCO World Heritages in Vietnam, Trang An Landscape Complex is the only mixed heritage which contains both natural and cultural sites.
-The complex includes three prescribed area: the Hoa Lu Ancient Citadel, the Trang An - Tam Coc - Bich Dong Scenic Landscape, and the Hoa Lu Special-Use Forest.
-From Hanoi, the capital city of Vietnam, you can arrive in Trang An within 1 hour - 2 hours going by car or coach.
+Among the list of UNESCO World Heritages in Vietnam, Trang An Landscape Complex is the only mixed heritage that contains both natural and cultural sites.
+The complex includes three prescribed area: the Hoa Lu Ancient Citadel, the Trang An – Tam Coc – Bich Dong Scenic Landscape, and the Hoa Lu Special-Use Forest.
+From Hanoi, the capital city of Vietnam, you can arrive in Trang An within 1 hour – 2 hours going by car or coach.

-The splendid scenery of Trang An - Tam Coc - Bich Dong Scenic Landscape would please the toughest natural-oriented travelers.
+The splendid scenery of Trang An – Tam Coc – Bich Dong Scenic Landscape would please the toughest natural-oriented travelers.
 The complicated system of magnificent caves, clear azure lakes, and mighty mountains would keep making you surprised every place you go by.
 The most popular way to explore the primitive beauty of the landscape here is by boat.
-Floating on the translucent rivers, you can see the miraculous limestone caves with various myths behind.
+Floating on the translucent rivers, you can see the miraculous limestone caves with various myths behind them.

 Surrounded by might mountains, verdant forests, and splendid rivers, Trang An would make you feel immersed in nature